Credit After Bankruptcy

-One of the common questions debtors ask is, "Will I be able to establish credit after my bankruptcy?"
-The short answer is, "Yes!"
+One of the common questions clients ask is, “Will I be able to establish credit after bankruptcy?”
+The short answer is, “Yes!”
+The slightly longer answer is it helps to understand how they compute credit scores, and the relationship between bankruptcy and credit.

 The truth is just the opposite.
 We live in a capitalist society.
 There are too many companies in business to make a profit.
 And yes, you can help them make that profit.
 This win-win situation is how you re-establish credit after bankruptcy.

-First, realize that you can help them make a profit.
-With a bankruptcy on your credit report -- even a new one -- one thing happens immediately that makes you more attractive to a prospective lender: you suddenly have no debt.
+Firstly, realize that you can help them make a profit.
+With a bankruptcy on your credit report — even a new one — one thing happens immediately that makes you more attractive to a prospective lender: you suddenly have no debt.
 With no debt, you are all of a sudden in a position to repay the next debt you get.
 The same cannot be said if you have a mountain of debt before bankruptcy.

-Second, after a bankruptcy, you are a lower risk, since you cannot file bankruptcy immediately again.
+Secondly, after a bankruptcy, you are a lower risk, since you cannot file bankruptcy immediately again.
+Typically, you need to wait eight years after filing a Chapter 7 bankruptcy to file another one.
 The lenders know this, and know that if they lend to you after a bankruptcy, that you will be around for at least five or six years.
 This is time that they will make their profit.
 And again, this is what they are in business to do.

 How, though?
 How do you help them make a profit?
 It’s all in the mix, part of the process of your re-establishing credit with your new fresh start.